A Tradition of Achievement.

 2014

 McCourt Construction completes the reconstruction of the Callahan Tunnel under Boston Harbor.
-This high-profile project necessitated 24-hour, 7-day a week schedule.
+This high-profile project necessitated a 24-hour, 7-day-a-week schedule.
 The project had large financial penalties for a late reopening, but McCourt opened the tunnel four days early.
-In 68 days McCourt’s laborers alone (not including subcontractors) racked up over 40,000 man-hours.
+In 68 days, McCourt’s laborers alone (not including subcontractors) racked up over 40,000 man-hours.